Perth railway station (Scotland): Platform layout

 There was once an extensive goods yard at Perth, along with an engine shed and carriage sidings but only a small engineers depot remains in the greatly downsized yard.

-Passenger volume

-The statistics cover twelve month periods that start in April.

 Services

 Passenger services are operated by ScotRail, Caledonian Sleeper, and London North Eastern Railway.

 There are two main routes passing through the station - the Glasgow to Dundee & Aberdeen Line, and the Highland Main Line, whilst there is now also a regular service to/from Edinburgh via the Fife Coast.
 Services on weekdays are as follows: